tianzhihe/tianzhihe.github.io/_pages/about.md

 **Welcome!** :smile:

+## About Me

-I am a Ph.D.
-Candidate at [The Charles Edward Via, Jr. Department of Civil and Environmental Engineering](https://cee.vt.edu/) at [Virginia Tech](https://www.vt.edu/).
-I am currently working with [Dr. Farrokh Jazizadeh](https://www.inform-lab.org/farrokh-jazizadeh) at [Inform Lab](https://www.inform-lab.org/).
-I am also pursuing an MS.c. in Computer Science, working with [Dr. Yaxing Yao](https://yaxingyao.cs.vt.edu/) at [PASTA Lab](https://pasta.cs.vt.edu/).
+I am an incoming **Assistant Professor** in the [School of Civil & Environmental Engineering and Construction Management](https://cecm.utsa.edu/) at the **University of Texas at San Antonio (UTSA)**, under the [Klesse College of Engineering and Integrated Design](https://klesse.utsa.edu/).
+I recently earned my Ph.D. from the [Charles Edward Via, Jr. Department of Civil and Environmental Engineering](https://cee.vt.edu/) at [Virginia Tech](https://www.vt.edu/), where I was advised by [Dr. Farrokh Jazizadeh](https://www.inform-lab.org/farrokh-jazizadeh) at the [Inform Lab](https://www.inform-lab.org/).

-I have extensive academic and professional research experience in building information modeling (BIM), human-building interaction, and applied machine learning.

-My research focuses on enhancing human-centered ambient intelligence (AmI) in smart home environments through three main areas: integrating wearable technologies to monitor and adjust to user states for improved well-being, exploring proactive human-AmI interactions with AI Agents, and investigating factors that influence user trust in AmI systems.
-My research aims to advance how AmI can assist users in achieving daily life goals such as comfort improvement and energy efficiency.
+In addition to my Ph.D., I am pursuing an M.S. in Computer Science at Virginia Tech, working with [Dr. Yaxing Yao](https://yaxingyao.cs.vt.edu/) at the HOPSEC Lab, where I focus on the intersection of smart buildings and trustworthy AI agents.

+My research explores how **ambient intelligence (AmI)** systems in smart environments can better serve human needs by integrating data-driven reasoning, physiological sensing, and intelligent interfaces.
+Specifically, I investigate:

+- How AI agents can proactively and transparently interact with users to support well-being in the built environments;
+- How wearable technologies can be used to infer human physiological and mental states in real time;
+- How trust in human-AI interaction can be designed and evaluated in intelligent environments.

+This work aims to improve human comfort, energy efficiency, and overall quality of life in smart buildings, while maintaining user autonomy and trust.

-I am also interested in a range of topics in ***Ambient Intelligence (AmI)***, ***Smart Homes***, ***Conversational AI Agents***, ***Wearable Sensors***, ***Human-AI Trust***, and ***Mixed Reality (VR/AR)***.
+My broader interests span across ***Ambient Intelligence (AmI)***, ***Smart Homes***, ***Conversational AI Agents***, ***Wearable Sensors***, ***Human-AI Trust***, and ***Mixed Reality (VR/AR)***.

-Before joining VT, I obtained my bachelor's degree from Tongji University (Shanghai, China) in 2019.
+Before joining Virginia Tech, I received my Bachelor's degree in Construction Management from **Tongji University** in Shanghai, China (2019).